Abhishek-3191/AI-Investment-Advisor/README.md

 Financial goal

-If data is incomplete → AI asks again (just like a human advisor)
+👉 If data is incomplete, AI asks again (like a human advisor)

 5️⃣ Investment Analysis & Comparison